EdenGoforIt/Snippet-Markup/rxjs/index.md

 - [playground rxjs as well as marvely showing](thinkrx.io/rxjs/)\
 - U can mock httpClient.get to return throwError(error), or return throwError(new Error()) in your TestService But HttpTestingController is designed specifically for this.
+- An observable is cold when data is produced inside the Observable.

 - [Index](#index)
   - [first()](#first)